Nebraska Section 8 Housing

 Exceptions for households with elderly or disabled members may allow slightly higher thresholds.
 Housing authorities consider gross income, including wages, benefits, and other sources, while accounting for deductions like childcare expenses and medical costs.

 In Nebraska, the income limits for Section 8 housing vary by county and household size.
-Below is an estimate of the 2025 income limits based on household size:
+Income limits for Section 8 housing in Nebraska vary by county and household size and are updated annually by HUD.

 To determine if a household meets the income limits for Section 8 housing in Nebraska, the housing authority will consider the household's gross income, which includes income from all sources, such as wages, salaries, and benefits.
 The housing authority may also take into account certain deductions, such as medical expenses and child care costs, when calculating the household's income.